ScottNorton/DotNetHero/README.md

 If you have a machine running Linux, you'll figure it out.

+If you have macOS, write about it.
+Someone will help you shortly.

 * Controls
     * W - Up
     * S - Down